-The County Hunter folks who worked us were great and some become fast friends during the trip.
-Several folks worked us more the 30 times during our trip.
+The County Hunter folks who worked us were great, and some became fast friends during the trip.
+Several folks worked us more then 30 times during our trip.

 N1FD/M QSL Card

-We have already begun to receive QSL card requests for the contacts that we made during our trip.
-A Counties Tour is a great activity for a Mobile HF operator.
-It makes the time on a long drive go by very fast and can generate some great Mobile HF operating time.
+We have already begun receiving QSL card requests for the contacts we made during our trip.
+A Mobile HF Counties Tour is a great activity for a Mobile HF operator.
+It makes the time on a long drive go by very fast and generates great Mobile HF operating time.
 We are looking forward to finding another opportunity to do a County Tour again in the future.

 Presentation On Building And Operating A Mobile HF Station